toralf/tor-relays/README.md

 See the section [Metrics](#metrics) below how to configure a pseudo-random port for obfs4.
 The firewall provides basic capabilities.
 For DDoS prevention please take a look at the [torutils](https://github.com/toralf/torutils) repository.
-The Ansible role uses `seed_address` to configure an random ipv6 address for Hetzner systems or to display it (e.g. for IONOS).
+The Ansible role uses `seed_address` to configure an random ipv6 address at a Hetzner systems or to display a proposed one (e.g.for IONOS).

 ### Additional software